Founded by Albert Dass

 End of an Era

-In 1999, we invested in our latest ever analogue press, which marked the end of an era.
+In 1999, we invested in our last ever analogue press, which marked the end of an era.
 A large client of ours in the paint industry switched from sheet-fed cans to self-adhesive labels, which meant we needed to invest to complete the contract.
 Digital printing was not yet advanced enough to be used for more than short runs and prototypes, so we bought a flexo and a litho press, both from Nilpeter, to ensure we could meet the client’s requirements.

 Springfield Goes 100% Digital